Ghantoos7/LRCY/README.md

   <br><br>

 <img src="./README/wireframes.svg"/>

-> This design was planned before on paper, then moved to Figma for the fine details. <br>
+> This design was planned before on paper, then moved to Figma for the fine details.
 > Note that we didn't use any already made template everything was made from scratch.